English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Hypernyms ("scene" is a kind of...):

-exposure; photo; photograph; pic (a picture of a person or scene in the form of a print or transparent slide; recorded by a camera on light-sensitive material)
+exposure; photo; photograph; pic; picture (a representation of a person or scene in the form of a print or transparent slide or in digital format)

 Hyponyms (each of the following is a kind of "scene"):